Valves

 To install the valve in the cylinder, screw the dip tube into the small inlet hole at the bottom of the valve and then screw the valve into the cylinder neck.
 Mate the threads using the click technique to avoid cross threading.
 The valve inlet threads should not bind and force is NOT required to fully screw the valve in to the cylinder neck.
 Snug the valve in to the neck, but do not use the wrench across the face of the valve and do not bang on the handwheel.
 An inspection should follow tightening the valve; be sure there is metal to metal contact all the around the base of the valve and the neck of the cylinder.

 One important caution regarding thread compatibility; outside the United States, particularly in Europe, a widely used SCUBA cylinder neck thread form is M25.
-The 3/4 NPS (ISO 228) imperial threads and M25 (BS 3643) metric threads are very similar but not identical; with the use of excessive force it's possible to mate diving cylinders and valves with these two different forms.
+The 3/4 NPSM (ISO 228) imperial threads and M25 (BS 3643) metric threads are very similar but not identical; with the use of excessive force it's possible to mate diving cylinders and valves with these two different forms.
 However, the mismatched threads eventually separate with dangerously explosive force, often causing injury.

 Note that port plugs used on the modular valve with the typical side handwheel are notched on the corners of the wrench flats.
 The notches indicate the screw threads are reversed, and must be rotated clockwise to remove and rotated counter-clockwise to install.
 This is the opposite of typical screw threads and attempting to remove the notched plug using counter-clockwise force will permanently damage the valve.